Steve Hartman: Everybody Has a Story

 Hartman became well known for his award-winning feature series, Everybody Has a Story.
 Hartman got the idea from newspaper reporter David Johnson of the Lewiston [Idaho] Morning Tribune.
 He first tried a few stories on Public Eye.
 Hartman would toss a dart over his shoulder at a map of the United States, and then travel to wherever the dart landed.
 Upon arrival, Hartman would find a phonebook, and choosing a name at random, would try to find a person who would agree to be interviewed and tell their "story".
 Hartman traveled around the country, from Hawaii to Alaska, from Buckhannon, West Virginia, to Miami, Florida.
 From its inception in 1998, the series produced 123 stories.

 In 2010, Hartman took the series worldwide, when with assistance of NASA, each "Everybody in the World Has a Story" segment featured an astronaut in the International Space Station spinning a globe and pointing to random locations for Hartman to travel and find a story.

 On the Road

 Hartman's "Assignment America" reports were part of the CBS Evening News with Katie Couric; they were inspired by Charles Kuralt's On the Road series, which originally aired on CBS from 1967 to 1980.
 In 2011, CBS revived On the Road, with Hartman providing the Friday evening end-pieces for the CBS Evening News with Scott Pelley.
 The series won two 2013 Edward R. Murrow Awards (presented by the Radio Television Digital News Association) for the CBS Evening News.
 Three of Hartman's stories won in the Best Writing category.

 Kindness 101

 Steve Hartman has been featuring Kindness 101, inspiring stories about goodness, kindness, compassion, appearing on CBS Evening News.

+Personal life

+Hartman lives with his wife, Andrea, and his three children in Catskill, New York.
+Two of the children, Meryl and Emmett, feature with Hartman in Kindness 101.
+One of his children has autism.
+Hartman is an Eagle Scout.